 Your Ragdoll's shedding can also differ depending on the climate.
 If you live in a warm climate, you may experience more shedding since your cat will try to cool themselves.
 So expect to see patches of fur here and there but expect a lot more when shedding season hits.

+But how can you manage the shedding?
 Here are some great accessories to have before your cat's shedding season starts.

 Hertzko Self-Cleaning Slicker Brush